ioBroker/ioBroker.influxdb/README.md

 `ts` is mandatory.
 At least one other flags must be included in state object.

-Be careful with `counters`.
-The `counters` in DB will not be reset, and you must handle it yourself.

 ## History Logging Management via Javascript
 The adapter supports enabling and disabling of history logging via JavaScript and also retrieving the list of enabled data points with their settings.